 |High carbon and medium carbon||Wire rope and strand, tyre bead, upholstery spring, mechanical spring, screens, ACSR core, pre-stressed concrete strand, pipe wrap wire||Needs thermal treatment, it is not intended to be used for piano wire or valve spring wire|

 |Industrial (standard quality)||Nail, garment hangers, mesh for concrete reinforcement, fencing, barbed wires etc.||Can be drawn a limited number of times before requiring thermal treatment|

 |Piano wire, music spring wire||Springs subject to high stress, valve springs||Internal soundness, good surface quality|

-|Scrap less nut||fasteners produced by cold heading, cold expanding, cold punching, and thread tapping||Internal soundness, good surface quality|
+|Scrap less nut||Fasteners produced by cold heading, cold expanding, cold punching, and thread tapping||Internal soundness, good surface quality|

-|Tire cord||Tread reinforcement in pneumatic tyres||Restrictive requirements for cleanliness, segregation, decarburization, chemistry, and surface imperfections|
+|Tyre cord||Tread reinforcement in pneumatic tyres||Restrictive requirements for cleanliness, segregation, decarburization, chemistry, and surface imperfections|